 Specific secondary or associated conditions and complications

-Family history: Ask about others in the family with incoordination, gait, or leg problems, as well as anyone specifically diagnosed.
+Family history: ask about any family members with incoordination, gait, or leg problems, as well as CMT diagnosis.
 Inquire sensitively about possible consanguinity.

-Delayed gross and fine motor milestones, awkward/slow running, frequent falls, recurrent ankle injuries, progressive fatigue/poor endurance, distal extremity pain/cramps.
-Sensory loss typically less noticeable to patient and family.
-Neuropathic pain (tingling, burning, aching) less common but may occur.
+Investigate delayed gross and fine motor milestones, awkward/slow running, frequent falls, recurrent ankle injuries, progressive fatigue/poor endurance, distal extremity pain/cramps and prior history of nerve entrapment ( such as wrist drop or foot droop).
+Sensory loss is typically not noticeable to the patient.
+Neuropathic pain (tingling, burning, and aching) is less common.

-Associated symptoms: voice, respiratory, hearing or visual impairments, need for educational modifications.
+Other associated symptoms are: voice, respiratory, hearing or visual impairments, and need for educational modifications.

-Classic pictures of CMT1a have “inverted champagne bottle” legs due to atrophy around the ankle and preserved proximal muscle.
-Pes cavovarus, hammer/claw toes are noted with intrinsic atrophy, with later loss of palmar arches.
-Planovalgus may occur instead with early hypotonia.
-Spine and hip status should be assessed.
+Classic pictures of CMT1A have “inverted champagne bottle” legs due to atrophy around the ankle and preserved proximal muscle.
+Pes cavovarus, hammer/claw toes are noted with foot intrinsic atrophy, with later loss of palmar arches.
+Planovalgus may occur with early hypotonia.
+Hand intrinsic atrophy may be present.
+Scoliosis and hip dysplasia are less common.

-Foot drop (steppage) pattern may progress to waddling gait in more advanced disease.
+Foot drop (steppage) gait pattern may progress to waddling gait in more advanced disease.

-Neurologic: diminished or absent reflexes, particularly lower extremity, mild proprioceptive deficit with preserved pinprick/light touch in most types, distal weakness in peroneal then other muscle groups, milder weakness of hand intrinsics and eventually abnormal grip.
+Neurologic findings include: diminished or absent reflexes (particularly in lower extremity), mild proprioceptive deficit with preserved pinprick/light touch in most types, length dependent weakness pattern in lower extremities, milder hand weakness and eventually abnormal grip.
 Romberg may be positive, but pure cerebellar (nystagmus, dysmetria) or upper motor neuron signs should not be present.
+CNS stroke-like events or white matter changes have been associated with CMTX.

-Findings suggesting less common types include proximal weakness, upper extremity predominance, scapular winging, voice changes, calcaneovalgus, and evidence of decreased protective sensation.
+Findings with less common CMT types include proximal weakness, upper extremity predominance, scapular winging, voice changes, calcaneovalgus, early onset scoliosis, or evidence of decreased protective sensation.

 ADLs and mobility: Specifically ask about the extent of any help provided with daily activities, and about any difficulties in school.
 Fasteners and shoe-tying may be difficult.
 Handwriting speed and legibility may be a barrier to academic achievement.
 Limited ability to participate in sports, recreation and other community activity due to pain and fatigue, and effects on mood and behavior should be addressed.

-Sometimes needed to rule out other causes of neuropathy (nutritional, toxic, autoimmune.)
-PMP22 duplication can be tested first if history and exam typical; some sources recommend CMT1b if negative, and/or CMTx1 if X-linked pedigree possible.
-Panel testing is first line for atypical presentations, and may be narrowed by electrodiagnostic findings.
+CMT is a genetic heterogenous disorder.
+Genetic testing is a key in confirming the disease, determining a mode of inheritance and identifying associated clinical issues related to the genotype.
+Other causes of neuropathy (nutritional, toxic, and autoimmune) need to be ruled out.
+PMP22 duplication (CMT1A) can be tested first if history and exam are typical.
+If negative, some sources recommend testing CMT1B, or testing CMTX1 if X-linked pedigree is possible.
+Panel testing is first line for atypical presentations and may be narrowed by electrodiagnostic findings.

-MRI brain may show mild white matter changes in some forms.
-If there is clinical doubt that incoordination is purely proprioceptive and weakness-related, cerebellar abnormality may be an important clue to alternative diagnosis such Friedreich’s ataxia or spinocerebellar disorders.
+Brain MRI may show positive changes in some forms, with abnormal signal in parieto-occipital regions, internal capsule, cerebellum, deep white matter and corpus callosum as well as enlargement of cranial nerves.9,10 If there is clinical doubt that incoordination is purely proprioceptive and weakness-related, cerebellar abnormality may be an important clue to alternative diagnosis such Friedreich’s ataxia or spinocerebellar disorders.

-Orthopedic imaging of hips or spine is done when clinically indicated.
+Orthopedic imaging of hips or spine is performed when clinically indicated.

-Muscle ultrasound or MRI could reveal enlarged nerves and pattern of distal atrophy but is not usually essential to diagnosis.
+Muscle and nerve ultrasound or MRI may reveal enlarged peripheral nerves and pattern of distal atrophy but is not usually essential to diagnosis.
+Muscle imaging can reveal intramuscular fat accumulation which may be associated to functional outcomes.
+11

 Supplemental assessment tools

 Electrodiagnosis is the mainstay of clinical classification into demyelinating (low or very low NCV), axonal (near-normal NCV early, more denervation) or intermediate forms.
-It can also confirm pre- or questionably symptomatic disease when a family history is known and genetic tests are not covered or available in the situation.
-Note that Friedreich and other ataxias and hereditary spastic paraparesis may also show abnormal results so that finding a reduced NCV does not always confirm CMTD as the diagnosis.
+It can assist in determining the subsequent genetic testing needed.
+Note that Friedreich and other ataxias and hereditary spastic paraparesis may also show abnormal results so that finding a reduced NCV does not always confirm CMT as a primary diagnosis.

-Sural nerve or neuromuscular biopsy is rarely indicated, but may help to confirm effect of a genetic variation of uncertain pathogenicity.
-If done, electron microscopy (EM) studies can delineate details of anatomic findings in the nerve or structural defects of mitochondria, and should usually be requested.
+Sural nerve or neuromuscular biopsy is rarely indicated but may help to confirm effect of a genetic variation of uncertain pathogenicity.
+If done, electron microscopy (EM) studies can delineate details of anatomic findings in the nerve or structural defects of mitochondria.

 Early predictions of outcomes

-Assess home, school, work and barriers to participation, e.g., uneven terrain, stairs, long distances.
-Address fall prevention; remove loose rugs, add handrails for stairs and bathroom.
+Assessment should be done for home, school, work and barriers to participation, e.g., uneven terrain, stairs, long distances.
+Fall prevention includes removing loose rugs, adding handrails for stairs and bathroom.
 Voice dictation and typing facilitate lengthier written communications.
-Proprioceptive loss may impede driving without hand controls; specialized OT assessment is often warranted.
+Specialized OT evaluation is often warranted for proprioceptive loss that may impede driving without hand controls.

 Social role and social support system

 Patients and families need support and information.
-Encourage affected adults to seek care for themselves also.
+Encourage affected adults to seek care for themselves.
 Advocate for modified recreation, camp and sports participation, accommodations at school and work, consider referral for vocational rehabilitation, and joining registries, MDA affiliations, and/or disease-specific national associations.

 Referral for genetic counseling should be made, with attention to relief of guilt about passing on the condition, and the effects of a diagnosis on employment, non-medical insurance, reproductive decisions, and family relationships.
 Truly asymptomatic children in an affected family are not typically tested.